obeezy2/Casa/README.md

 ## Download

-You can [download](https://github.com/obeezy2/Casa/archive/refs/heads/main.zip) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/obeezy2/Casa/archive/refs/heads/main.zip) the latest installable version of Casa for Windows, macOS and Linux.